sipeed/sipeed_wiki/docs/hardware/en/maixcam/README.md

 ## MaixCAM Hardware Overview

+MaixCAM hardware info, more info please refer to CPU's datasheet.
+And there is another model called [MaixCAM-Pro](./maixcam_pro.md).

 | Component          | Description |
 |--------------------|-------------|
 | CPU Big Core       | 1GHz RISC-V C906 (plus an optional 1GHz ARM A53 for Linux) |